-\--[7 CFR 761.2(b)] Loss rate is the net amount of loan loss claims paid on FSA guaranteed loans made in the previous 7 years divided by the total loan amount of all such loans guaranteed during the same period.
-See Exhibit 10.--\
+[7 CFR 761.2(b)] Loss rate is the net amount of loan loss claims paid on FSA guaranteed loans made in the previous 7 years divided by the total loan amount of all such loans guaranteed during the same period.
+See Exhibit 10.

-If a lender applying for PLP status is or has recently been involved in a merger or acquisition, all loans and losses attributed to both lenders will be considered in the eligibility calculations.
+If a lender applying for PLP status is, or has recently been, involved in a merger or acquisition, all loans and losses attributed to both lenders will be considered in the eligibility calculations.

-The Agency may waive the loss rate criteria for those lenders whose loss rate was substantially affected by a disaster as defined in 7 CFR 1945, subpart A.
+The Agency may waive the loss rate criteria for those lenders whose loss rate was --substantially affected by a disaster as defined in 7 CFR 761.2(b) and Part 759 of this chapter.
+See Exhibit 2.--